 - Action potentials travel down a single neuron cell as an electrochemical cascade, allowing a net inward flow of positively charged ions into the axon.

 - Within a cell, action potentials are triggered at the cell body, travel down the axon, and end at the axon terminal.

 - The axon terminal has vesicles filled with neurotransmitters ready to be released.

 - The space between the axon terminal of one cell and the dendrites of the next is called the synapse.

 The synapse is the space between the cell(s) sending the signal [the pre-synaptic cell(s)] and the cell(s) receiving the signal [the post-synaptic cell(s)].
 The term “synapse” actually refers to the machinery required for information transfer, and it includes the pre- and post-synaptic membrane.
 The space between the cells is known as the synaptic cleft.
 For the purposes for our discussion here, we’ll talk about the synapse as if it is between only two neurons, but we’ll keep at the back of our heads that a single neuron can affect many post-synaptic neurons, and that each neuron is probably getting inputs from other cells all around it.
 Any neuron is both pre- and post-synaptic, depending on the synapse that we are looking at.

 The Pre-Synaptic Cell

-- Membrane proteins on the vesicle bind membrane proteins at the axon terminal to tether the vesicles in place
+- Membrane proteins on the vesicles bind membrane proteins at the axon terminal to tether the vesicles in place.

-- A protein known as complexin acts like a brake, and stop the vesicles from fusing into the membrane and releasing their contents [remember: complexin complicates the process of vesicle fusion]
+- A protein known as complexin acts like a brake and stops the vesicles from fusing into the membrane and releasing their contents [remember: complexin complicates the process of vesicle fusion].

 - Glutamate and GABA are released by nearly all the inhibitory or excitatory neurons of the brain, while specific neurotransmitters are found at precise points of the brain to help aid in learning, memory, motor function, and other neurologic functions.